 — Psycho Thrillers: Cinematic explorations of the mysteries of the mind by William Indick.

 In fact, anti-conformity is Dale’s method of breaking into the hospital system by railing against conformity in the guise of intellectually and physically disturbing the social order.
 He smashes the window fronts of a department store.

-On the stand Edwina- “I’m a fellow of the American Psychiatric Society..and the author of two text books now in use.-Psychiatry in Relation to Crime and Modern Usages of Hypno-Analysis” At present I’m assistant medical director at State Psychopathic Hospital.”
+On the stand Edwina- “I’m a fellow of the American Psychiatric Society..and the author of two textbooks now in use.-Psychiatry in Relation to Crime and Modern Usages of Hypno-Analysis” At present I’m an assistant medical director at State Psychopathic Hospital.”

-When asked if she’s familiar with the philanthropic organization known as The Townsend Foundation, Townsend being the old woman that Martin decapitated.
-Edwin answers with a swift and self-important confidence…
+When asked if she’s familiar with the philanthropic organization known as The Townsend Foundation, Townsend is the old woman that Martin decapitated.
+Edwin answers with swift and self-important confidence…

 “More than acquainted as Mr Manning knows for the past several years I’ve been trying to get a grant from them to expand my research… ( deep sarcastic Bacallesque pause) I’m still trying.”

 Then the public defender asks if she was present when Mr. Manning suggested that the defendant burnt up more than a million dollars.
 And does she agree with that accounting of the story…